hahnicity/pam_two_factor/README.md

 has been builtin to this library but there is an API so additional modules can be added on to make this library more complete.

+## Prerequisites
+The following prereqs will need to be installed before you can use the module.

+* libcurl
+* libconfig

 ## Usage

 Modify configuration settings in pam_two_factor.conf according to your system.